This post may contain affiliate links. Please read my disclosure for more info.

 - For plastic containers, you’ll want some quality BPA-free ones.

-- For glass, look for airtight containers with lids and microwave-safe glass.
+- For glass, look for airtight containers with lids and microwave-safe glass (we love these).

 Rice dishes with shredded chicken